raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

         ap.show_message(msg, scroll_speed=0.05, backcolour=bg)
     ```

-1. Click **File** -- **Save As**, give your program a name eg [`scrolling_env.py`](code/scrolling_env.py).
-Then press **F5** to run.
+1. Click **File** -- **Save As**, give your program a name e.g. [`scrolling_env.py`](code/scrolling_env.py), then press **F5** to run.

 ### Ideas

-- Currently the scrolling program only warns about abnormal temperature.
+- Currently, the scrolling program only warns about abnormal temperature.
 Can you add the same behaviour for pressure and humidity?
-- You could create a simple graphical thermometer, which outputs different colours / patterns depending on the temperature.
+- You could create a simple graphical thermometer which outputs different colours / patterns depending on the temperature.
 - If you haven't done so already, experiment with a bottle and the [pressure sensor](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/pressure.md).

 ## Detecting movement